Fitbit Flex 2 review

 Fitbit Flex 2 review: price

-You can pre-order the Fitbit Flex 2 for £79.99 (US$99.95; €99.95).
+The Fitbit Flex 2 costs £79.99 (US$99.95; €99.95).
 That's the price for the wristband and tracker.
 If you think this is expensive, compare it to the cost of gym membership or a decent pair of running shoes.
 I actually saved the price of my tracker over a couple of months of walking rather than catching the bus or tube home.

 The Fitbit Alta, with its larger, more informative screen costs more at £129.99 (US$149.95; €149.95), and the heart-rate monitoring Fitbit Charge 2 costs £129.99 (US$149.95; €159.95).